Album (Public Image Ltd album): Recording sessions

 The album was recorded in late 1985 in New York.
-Ginger Baker's and Tony Williams' drums were recorded at The Power Station by engineer Jason Corsaro.
+Ginger Baker's and Tony Williams' drums were recorded at Power Station by engineer Jason Corsaro.
 Steve Vai's lead guitar parts were recorded at Electric Lady Studios and the rest of the album at RPM Studios and Quad Recording Studios, all engineered by Robert Musso.
 The recording took three weeks, followed by one week of mixing the album at The Power Station.

 In the liner notes of PiL's Plastic Box compilation (1999), Lydon remarked that Album was "almost like a solo album" since he was working on his own with several musicians.
 He said that Miles Davis came into the studio while the album was being recorded and commented that Lydon sang like Davis played the trumpet.
 Lydon said it was "still the best thing anyone's ever said to me."
 It was revealed in the liner notes to the super deluxe edition that it was actually Ornette Coleman, not Davis, who said that.

 Lead guitarist Steve Vai: "Bill Laswell, the producer, called and I flew in and out of New York from Alcatrazz shows to cut the parts.
 I did basically all the guitar parts in two days.
 Bill Laswell took a very interesting approach to the production of this disc.
 Some of the material I'd never heard and just went in and started playing on it.
 At the end, Johnny Lydon came in and liked it [...]
 There was the consideration of putting a band together – him, myself, Bill Laswell on bass and Ginger Baker on drums.
 Would have been quite a band".
 "I went in a day and did everything, then I flew back out on tour.
 And then I went in for another half-day, and Lydon came in on the second day.
 He's just like ultracool and it's the first time he's heard any of my parts and he goes 'This is fucking great, man, how did you fucking know I wanted it like that?' [...]
 We were thinking about turning it into a band – me, him, Bill Laswell and Ginger Baker, but well, I was doing some other things, you know?
 It would have been cool.
 To this day that's one of the projects I'm most proud of".
 "John Lydon came in when I was done, they were playing a track back, and he made a grimace and said 'Fookin' great man!' in that way of his.
 So that was funny.
 I'd obviously done okay".